 Review: AA Business Class A321T JFK-LAX

 Upgrades, upgrades, upgrades.
 Getting an upgrade is like a first kiss.
 God you want it so bad.
 All you can think about is that moment when it happens.
 Your palms are sweaty, heart racing… yeah, you’re eating dinner and having a drink but you’re not actually there, there…you want to 32x fast forward and get to the good stuff.
 AND….THEN IT HAPPENS!
-One of the great things about having American Airlines Executive Platinum status is constant

-- When: Feb 2017
+- When: August 2019

 - Where: JFK-LAX

 - Status: Qualified for AA Gold via Hyatt challenge

 - Upgrade: Business Extra ( 650 points )

 Upon Boarding you will pass First Class…which is essentially the same seat featured on American’s 77W business class – I’ve reviewed that several times.
 You can check out our first class review on this route here as well to see how it compares with the biz cabin behind it.